ChunbiaoZhu/CAIP2017/README.md

 If you were interested in this work, you may want to also check our posterior work, [ICCV2017](https://chunbiaozhu.github.io/ACVR2017/), which offers a novel idea.

+If you were interested in this work, you may want to also check our posterior work, [MM2017](https://chunbiaozhu.github.io/MM2017/), which shows a novel application.

 ## Acknowledgements

 This work was supported by the grant of National Natural Science Foundation of